-Behavioral science master's degree programs typically encompass several disciplines.
-Programs that award the Master of Science in Behavioral Science are designed to provide an interdisciplinary education that incorporates concepts of psychology, counseling and social work.
-Research is a critical component of most programs, and students learn to understand and analyze human behavior across the lifespan.
-Graduates of master's degree programs may need to seek certification before being able to practice as behavioral science professionals.
+Master of Science (M.S.) programs in behavioral science are highly interdisciplinary, integrating concepts of psychology, counseling and social work.
+Research is a critical component of most programs, and students learn to analyze human behavior and development.
+Graduates of two-year master's degree programs may need to seek certification before they can practice as behavioral science professionals.

 Master's Degree in Behavioral Science

 In behavioral science master's degree programs, students are trained in experimental and qualitative research methods.
 They may also have the opportunity to specialize in a specific area of interest, such as adolescence, gerontology or the criminal population.
 Common course topics include:

 - Developmental psychology

 - Abnormal psychology